-German forests suffered under the prevailing weather conditions of the years 2018 and 2019.
+German forests suffer under the weather conditions of the years 2018, 2019 und 2020.
 In the following, we provide answers to frequently asked questions about forests and climate.

 Throughout Germany, we observed damage and the dying off in old stands of spruce, but in some areas also of beech.
 Pines and oaks seemed overall to be less affected.
 This is partly due to a higher tolerance of the two species to drought and heat (Sessile Oak is particularly noteworthy here) but also due to the climatically less severe conditions in the regions of their distribution.
 However, in some regions both tree species suffered from the infestation of pests (among others nun moth, pine-tree lappet moth, pine beauty moth, Diplodia shoot dieback on pine, and oak processionary moth, gipsy moth, winter moth on oak).

 Considerable damage also occurred in plantations and areas of natural regeneration.
 Important information on the vitality of forests is provided by the time series of the Crown Condition Survey (Waldzustandserhebung), which has been carried out since 1985.